Alexa McDonough: 1995 NDP leadership election

+McDonough's candidacy received support from the party establishment, particularly from former Ontario leader Stephen Lewis and his labour leader brother, Michael Lewis.
+Despite this establishment backing, she was widely perceived as an underdog by media outlets such as The Globe and Mail prior to the NDP leadership convention vote in Ottawa.
+The primary votes placed her behind leading contenders Svend Robinson and Lorne Nystrom, as she only secured victory in the Atlantic Canada primary and finished third in the remaining regions.

-Prior to the NDP leadership convention on October 14, 1995, McDonough was widely viewed as an also-ran behind the leading contenders, Svend Robinson and Lorne Nystrom, but at the convention she placed second on the first ballot, ahead of Nystrom in what was almost a three-way split.
-Although Robinson had placed first on that ballot, he felt that most of Nystrom's supporters would go to McDonough on the second ballot, giving her the victory.
-Thus, he conceded to McDonough before a second ballot could be held.
-On a motion by Robinson, the convention formally acclaimed McDonough as the party's new leader.
-McDonough became the first person from Atlantic Canada to lead a major party since Robert Stanfield retired as the Progressive Conservatives' leader in 1976.
-Unusually for a major-party leader, she did not have one of her MPs in a safe seat resign so she could get into Parliament via a by-election, opting instead to make a third bid for her home riding of Halifax in the next general election.
+However, on October 14, 1995, during the convention, McDonough secured second place on the first ballot, surpassing Nystrom in a nearly three-way split of delegates.
+Although Robinson had won the first ballot, he believed that the majority of Nystrom's supporters would support her on the second ballot, ultimately securing her victory.
+Consequently, he conceded to McDonough before a second ballot could be held.
+On a motion moved by Robinson and seconded by Nystrom, the convention formally recognized McDonough as the party's new leader.
+She became the first person from Atlantic Canada to lead a major party since Robert Stanfield retired as the Progressive Conservatives' leader in 1976.
+Unusually for a major-party leader, she refrained from having one of her MPs resign to secure entry into Parliament through a by-election, opting instead to make a third bid for her home electoral district of Halifax in the subsequent general election.

+1997 federal election and the 'Third Way'

 In the 1997 election, her first as leader, the party won 21 seats.
 This included a historic breakthrough in the Atlantic provinces, a region where it had only won three seats in its entire history prior to 1997.
 McDonough herself won Halifax by 11,000 votes, pushing Liberal incumbent Mary Clancy into third place.
 She would continue to win it consecutively three more times until she retired from politics in 2008.